bsolomon1124/misc/azure/azure_notes.md

 - **Azure SQL Database**: a relational database as a service (DaaS) based on the latest stable version of the Microsoft SQL Server database engine
     - **Azure Database Migration Service**: used to migrate your existing SQL Server databases with minimal downtime
+    - Lets you access data from a SQL Server database engine without needing to deploy a VM
 - **Azure Cosmos DB**: a globally distributed database service
-    - Supports schema-less data that lets you build highly responsive and Always On applications to support constantly changing data
+    - Supports schema-less data (key-value and document data models) that lets you build highly responsive and Always On applications to support constantly changing data
+    - Accessed via SQL queries
+    - Can be stored as JSON
 - **Azure Blob Storage**: unstructured, meaning that there are no restrictions on the kinds of data it can hold
     - Blobs behave largely like files on a disk when it comes to reading and writing data
     - Commonly used for logs, audio/video data, scientific data, disaster recovery
     - Lets you stream large video or audio files directly to the user's browser
-- **Azure Data Lake**: a large repository that stores both structured and unstructured data
+- **Azure Data Lake Storage**: a large repository that stores both structured and unstructured data
-    - Allows you to perform analytics on your data usage and prepare reports
+- **[Azure Data Lake Analytics](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-overview)**: allows you to perform analytics on your data usage and prepare reports
+    - Uses U-SQL, a query language that extends the familiar, simple, declarative nature of SQL with the expressive power of C#
+    - Dynamic scaling: pay only for the processing power used
 - **Azure Files**: offers fully managed file shares in the cloud that are accessible via Server Message Block (SMB) protocol
 - **Azure Queue**: storage service for storing large numbers of messages
-    - Provides asynchronous message queueing for communication between application components, whether they are running in the cloud, on the desktop, on-premises, or on mobile devices.
+    - Provides asynchronous message queuing for communication between application components, whether they are running in the cloud, on the desktop, on-premises, or on mobile devices.
 - **Disk storage**: an attached virtual hard disk
     - The disks can be managed or unmanaged by Azure, and therefore managed and configured by the user
     - You are storing data that is not required to be accessed from outside the virtual machine to which the disk is attached